orval-labs/orval/docs/src/pages/reference/cli.md

 ### Basic Usage

-The `orval` command is used to generate client with appropriate type-signatures.
+The `orval` command is used to generate type-safe JS clients (TypeScript).
 By default search for an `orval.config.js` file.

 ```bash
 $ orval